DCAN-Labs/BIBSnet/docs/usage.md

                         on which data exists in the --bids-dir.
 BIBSnet will run model 514 by default for T1w-only, model 515 for T2w-only, and model 552 for both T1w and T2w.
+  --no-denoise          Include this flag to skip denoising in preBIBSnet.
+By
+                        default BIBSnet will denoise in preBIBSnet.
   --nnUNet NNUNET, -n NNUNET
                         Valid path to existing executable file to run nnU- Net_predict.
 By default, this script will assume that